 “Do I like the style/vibe of this space?

 “Could I feel at home here?”

 This is how the same vantage point appeared after we psychologically staged the room:

 Now there’s a sense of architectural balance and ease.
 There’s a natural focus on the architecture – which is what we are actually trying to sell.
 The room feels more expansive, the eye is drawn to the views outside, and it’s easy to see all the positive features of this space.

 I know what you’re thinking – the furnishings are different, and that’s the trick!
 Well, look again.
 All of the furnishings you see were existing to the homeowners.
 Some items were moved from other rooms in the home, while others were removed and stored away.
 The only “new” items are the paint color in the living and dining room (which makes a huge difference, amiright?), the less obtrusive light fixtures, and a few pillows and florals.
 Here’s a before/after from a different angle:

 You tell me – how much LARGER does this room appear?
 Both of the images above were taken from the same vantage point by a professional real estate photographer with a wide angle lens.

 Here is a pair of before/after photos from another angle, photographed by yours truly:

 Maybe you thought only vacant homes need to be staged.
 Maybe you thought home staging always requires bringing in new furnishings.
 Hopefully you can see from this example that the goal of successful staging is to market a property by highlighting its best selling points.
 Because we’re trying to sell the architecture, NOT the furnishings!
 Have you made that home staging mistake?

-And hey, if you are interested in pursuing a career in professional home staging, why not join us Sept 13-15 for our last RESA-accredited course of 2018?
+And hey, if you are interested in pursuing a career in professional home staging, why not join us March 14-16 for our next RESA-accredited certification course?
 There are so many specific techniques and staging secrets (including the best paint colors for staging and where to use them) that I can’t wait to share with you!
 You can find out more about how to become an Expert Psychological Stager™ here.